currant77/interview-preparation/data-structures/lists/lists.md

 ## Examples and Problems

 * [LinkedList](LinkedList.h) provides an example implementation of a linked list.
-It includes methds for accessing, modifying, adding, and removing values by index or by iterator. (see [#REF Iterator]).
+It includes methods for accessing, modifying, adding, and removing values by index or by iterator. (see [#REF Iterator]).
+Its methods are loosely modelled on `std::list` (which is also implemented as a linked list) and its implementation was derived in part from from Koffman & Wolfgang 2006, Zeil 2006, and Riesbeck 2009.

-* TODO: array list implementation
-* TODO: linked list implementation
+* [ArrayList](ArrayList.h) contains a simple implementation of an array list that only allows values to be accessed, inserted, or removed by index; it does not support iterators, though these would be relatively trivial to implement.
+See also `std::vector` (which is also implemented as an array list).

 * TODO: Array list problem

 * TODO: Linked list problem

 ## References